Last Updated on

 If you plan to sell your products internationally, you can also use plugins for translations in 14 different languages.

 If you’re looking for additional features when you add a shopping cart to your website, there are literally hundreds of other shopping cart plugins available.
 Here are some of the popular choices:

 - Zoey Commerce

 - Miva Merchant

 Getting All the Best Features When You Add A Shopping Cart to Your Website

-Integration with Other Business Tools-for sellers with large sales volume, it’s helpful to interface your online shopping cart with Quickbooks, or a similar accounting program.
+Integration with Other Business Tools: for sellers with large sales volumes, it’s helpful to interface your online shopping cart with Quickbooks, or a similar accounting program.
 If you’re looking to do some strong email marketing, it will be worthwhile to find a shopping cart plugin that easily interfaces with e-marketing platforms like Constant Contact.